 In 2018, Public Transport Victoria released 1.8 billion travel records showing “touch on” and “touch off” events for 15 million myki cards (Melbourne's public transport smart card ticket).
 The data covered a three year period up to June 2018, and was intended for use in a data hacking event, the Melbourne Datathon.
 In addition to the trip records, the dataset also included the myki card type, identifying which cards were concession/discounted cards issued to groups such as children, seniors, refugees, police and politicians.

-While PTV believed the dataset did not contain personally identifying information -- there were no names released and the myki card numbers had been replaced with a different generated ID value -- researchers found that it was trivially easy to identify real people in the dataset.
-As with many similar privacy breaches, combining a surprisingly small amount of known external information with the released data was enough to uncover a wealth of personal information about someone.
+While PTV believed the dataset did not contain personally identifying information—there were no names released and the myki card numbers had been replaced with a different generated ID value—researchers found that it was trivially easy to identify real people in the dataset.
+As with many similar incidents, in the myki privacy breach, combining a surprisingly small amount of known external information with the released data was enough to uncover a wealth of personal information about someone.
 In this case three years of detailed timestamped travel activities revealed all sorts of information about that person's life.

 The researchers easily found themselves in the dataset by cross referencing against their own travel records from their myki accounts.
 Once they had located themselves, they could use this to extract the entire three year travel history of other passengers who had travelled with them, even if the co-travel was just a single trip:

 Dr. Chris Culnane, A/Prof. Benjamin I. P. Rubinstein, A/Prof. Vanessa Teague

 But you didn’t even have to have travelled with someone to find their records in the dataset.